Earn While You Reveal: Private Set Intersection that Rewards Participants: Related Work

 The overall computation and communication complexities of the PSI in \cite{DBLP:conf/ccs/KolesnikovMPRT17} are $O(c\cdot m^{\st 2}+c\cdot m )$ and $O(c\cdot m^{\st 2})$ respectively, as each client needs to interact with the rest (in the ``Conditional Zero-Sharing'' phase), where $m$ is the number of clients.
 Later, to achieve efficiency, Chandran \et \cite{ChandranD0OSS21} proposed a multi-party PSI that remains secure only if the minority of the parties is corrupt by a semi-honest adversary; thus, it offers a weaker security guarantee than the one in \cite{DBLP:conf/ccs/KolesnikovMPRT17} does.
-The PSI in \cite{NevoTY21} has a parameter $t$ that determines how many parties can collude with each other and must be set before the protocol's execution, where $t\in \{2, m\}$.
+The PSI in \cite{NevoTY21} has a parameter $t$ that determines how many parties can collude with each other and must be set before the protocol's execution, where $t\in [2, m)$.
 The protocol divides the parties into three groups, clients: $A_{\st 1},..A_{\st m-t-1}$, leader: $A_{\st m-t}$, and servers: $A_{\st m-t+1},..A_{\st m}$.
 Each client needs to send a set of messages to every server and the leader which jointly compute the final result.
 Hence, this protocol's overall computation and communication complexities are $O(c\cdot \kappa(m+t^{\st 2}-t(m+1)))$ and $O(c\cdot m\cdot \kappa)$ respectively.

 Dong \et proposed a ``fair'' two-party PSIs \cite{DBLP:conf/dbsec/DongCCR13} that ensure either both parties receive the result or neither does, even if a malicious party aborts prematurely during the protocol's execution.
 The protocol relies on homomorphic encryption, zero-knowledge proofs, and polynomial representation of sets.
 The protocol's computation and communication complexities are $O(c^{\st 2})$ and $O(c)$ respectively.
 Since then, various fair two-party PSIs have been proposed, e.g., in \cite{DebnathD14,DebnathD16-,DebnathD16}.
-To date, the fair PSI in \cite{DebnathD16} is the most efficient one.
-It mainly relies on a combination of ElGamal encryption, verifiable encryption, and zero-knowledge proofs, which often impose a significant overhead.
+To date, the fair PSI in \cite{DebnathD16} has better complexity and performance compared to previous fair PSIs.
+It mainly uses ElGamal encryption, verifiable encryption, and zero-knowledge proofs.
 The protocol's computation and communication cost is $O(c)$.
+However, its overall overhead is still high, as it relies on asymmetric key primitives, e.g., zero-knowledge proofs.
 So far, there exists no fair \emph{multi-party} PSI in the literature.
-Our \withFai is the first fair {multi-party} PSI.
+Our \withFai is the first fair multi-party PSI (that also relies on symmetric key primitives).